krisarmstrong/seed/SECURITY.md

 ## Acknowledgments

-We appreciate security researchers who help keep NetScope secure.
+We appreciate security researchers who help keep The Seed secure.
 Contributors will be acknowledged in release notes unless they prefer to remain anonymous.